songhee23/kawai-todo/README.md

 # kawai-todo
-Kawai To Do App With React Native
+Kawai To Do App with React Native